Peter Hoffmann

 ;

-For the for the sake of completeness I'll just show an example how to export data from the cluster back to a parquet file in the azure lob storage:
+For the sake of completeness, I'll just show an example of how to export data from the cluster back to a Parquet file in Azure Blob Storage:

 .export